 The following tips should help:

-- Try many different lenders – We have found over ten companies that are actively advertising student loan consolidation services.
+- Try many different lenders – We have found twenty companies that are actively advertising student loan consolidation services.
 Because each lender has slightly different programs and requirements, it is critical to shop around to find the best rate for your circumstances.

 - Student loan consolidation is not the only path – There are personal loans that are at times easier to get, but they often have higher interest rates and the amount that can be borrowed is also limited.
 Home equity loans offer some very low interest rates, but there is huge risk behind putting your home up as collateral.
 Keeping the loans with the federal government is always an option, but with the great federal perks usually come higher interest rates.